Gut Health FAQ: What Are Prebiotics?

 In some cases prebiotics are added to products, the most common one is formula for infants.
 You may have seen or heard that there is FOS and/or GOS in them.
 This is a chemically added prebiotic that resembles the Human Milk Oligosaccharides (HMO) that are naturally available in breast milk.
 HMO’s are beneficial and essential for the growth of the baby’s healthy gut bacteria.
 So formula tries to achieve the same effect with FOS and/or GOS.
 Of course, it’s not the same, but it’s better than nothing!

 So it’s possible for prebiotics to have been added to products, but for now, I’d like to keep the attention to products that have naturally present prebiotics.
 Most studies that show a positive effect of prebiotics have been done with supplements, and getting a high amount of prebiotics from food would require you to eat a lot of prebiotic-rich foods.
 But every little bit will help!

 Eating a lot of fiber-rich foods will generally help you get more prebiotics.
 Try to get an abundance of vegetables, fruits, whole-grains, nuts, and seeds.
 This will usually get you great support and nutrition for your gut bacteria.

 There are some foods that are ‘famous’ for containing a lot of prebiotic properties.
 Prebiotics like inulin and oligofructose are found in onion, banana, artichokes, and garlic.
 The prebiotic GOS comes mostly from beans and legumes.

-Another well known prebiotic is resistant starch.
+Another well-known prebiotic is resistant starch (click for my blog about resistant starch).
 As the name suggests, the starch is resistant to digestion by the digestive tract.
 There are different types of resistant starch, some of them are naturally occurring in foods, while others are made by food processing.

 Naturally occurring resistant starch is found in green bananas, lentils, brown rice, kidney beans, chickpeas, and potatoes.